 Students wishing to apply for a medical or religious exemption for any immunization, including COVID-19, must email the Health and Counseling Center at firstname.lastname@example.org for detailed information.

 +When is the last day to request an exemption, in order to start classes on time?

-As a general rule, students should submit all required documentation six weeks before move in or the first day of classes, whichever happens first.
-Students planning to move in and/or start classes in the fall should submit all required documentation by July 7, 2021.
-Students attending the 2021 Summer term should submit documentation as soon as possible, keeping in mind there might not be enough time to either receive a decision, or make alternative plans, before the beginning of summer classes.
+As a general rule, students should submit all required exemption documentation six weeks before move in or the first day of classes, whichever happens first.
+For the fall 2022 semester, documentation should be submitted by July 7, 2022.

 +Why is Saint Mary’s requiring students to receive the vaccine?

 As a congregate residential community, we must take every step available to prevent the spread of this highly infectious disease.
 The Centers for Disease Control (CDC), as well as local and state public health officials, recommend that all individuals be fully vaccinated.
 It is encouraging to see the COVID-19 vaccines that are currently being distributed in the US have been found to be safe and are highly effective in preventing severe illness from COVID-19 as well as limiting the transmission of the virus.
 Adding the COVID-19 vaccines to the immunizations already required for enrollment will, if all continues to trend in a positive direction, allow for a safer and more normal experience for our students, faculty, and staff beginning in summer 2021.